crosswalk-project/crosswalk-website/README.md

 the source changes (via .htaccess and gfm.php).

 When you execute the mklive script, all of that content is regenerated as part of the site snapshot creation.
-See './site.sh --help mklive'.
+See `./site.sh --help mklive`.

 # Initializing the server with the crosswalk-website

 To host the Crosswalk website, the following needs to be done on the server:

-    # Initialize the site content into `docroot`
+    # Initialize the site content into the docroot directory
     git clone https://github.com/crosswalk-project/crosswalk-website.git docroot
     cd docroot

-    mkdir wiki
+    # make a clone of the wiki content
     git clone --bare https://github.com/crosswalk-project/crosswalk-website.wiki.git wiki.git

+    # make the wiki directories owned by Apache
     sudo chown -R wwwrun wiki.git
     sudo chown -R wwwrun wiki